Overview

 Listening for events

-Besides querying the Cumulocity IoT data store, you can also process and receive events in real time.
+Besides querying the Cumulocity data store, you can also process and receive events in real time.
 For example, assume that you would like to display real-time location updates on a map.

 If you have a device that sends location updates, you should see them immediately in the user interface.
 To receive them in your own REST client, you can use the Notification API to subscribe to them.
 The API is based on the Bayeux protocol using HTTPS long-polling.
-The restrictions that apply are described in Real-time notifications in the Cumulocity IoT OpenAPI Specification.
+The restrictions that apply are described in Real-time notifications in the Cumulocity OpenAPI Specification.
 First, a handshake is required.
-The handshake tells Cumulocity IoT what protocols the client supports for notifications and allocates a client ID to the client.
+The handshake tells Cumulocity what protocols the client supports for notifications and allocates a client ID to the client.

 POST /notification/realtime